nico3333fr/jquery-accessible-hide-show-aria/README.md

 This jQuery plugin __doesn't style anything__, styles can be added using other classes.

-A demo page can be found here: https://a11y.nicolas-hoffmann.net/hide-show/
+A demo page can be found here with additional features/docs: https://a11y.nicolas-hoffmann.net/hide-show/

 Enjoy.